gyazgeldi/STRTN/Visualization-in-UCSC-README.md

 # Visualization in UCSC

-STRT-N library results is viewed in UCSC-tool (Lee et al., 2022) by the main pipeline STRTN.sh.
+STRT-N library results can be viewed in UCSC-tool (Lee et al., 2022) using STRTN.sh and STRTN-UCSC-Allas.sh.
+STRTN.sh pipeline automatically gives BAM files for alignments, BigWig files for read frequency and BigBed file of coding-5'end for annotation items.
+STRTN-UCSC-Allas.sh automatically gives hub.txt to visualize in UCSC and sharable link with collabrators.

 ## Dependencies
 - [Samtools](https://www.htslib.org/)